hugocornellier/face_detection_tflite/README.md

 ## Features

-- Face detection using TensorFlow Lite models
+- Face, landmark and iris detection using TensorFlow Lite models
 - 468-point face mesh with normalized→image-space mapping handled for you
 - Iris landmark detection for both eyes via mesh-derived ROIs
+- Works on Android, iOS, macOS, Windows, and Linux
 - Single-file API centered on `FaceDetector`
-- Works on Android, iOS, macOS, Windows, and Linux
-- Example app can be included for testing and demonstration
+- Example app included for testing

 ---